eliagbayani/docker_eol_connectors/README.md

          ```sh
          cd /var/www/html
          php -v
-         php test.php
+         php test_development.php
          ```
       5. Then run **Build Now**
-      6. This should output the same information as: http://localhost:81/test.php
+      6. This should output the same information as: http://localhost:81/test_development.php

 6. To test MySQL from the host:
    ```sh